stefaneidelloth/treezjs/doc/components/list/stringList.md

 ### value

-The name of the StringList.
+A string that can be evaluated to an array of strings, e.g. '\["a","b","c","d"\]'

 ### label

-Some label text.
+Some label text that is shown above the list.

 ### disabled